 - ability to interest students in the material

 - use of technology

 Faculty members who apply for tenure generally present an articulated philosophy of teaching and a record of excellent evaluations of graduate and undergraduate courses taught.
 They present evidence through course syllabi that their knowledge of relevant theory and research is current and appropriate.
 In addition to evaluating these aspects of a faculty member’s classroom performance in specific courses, the review should also take into account the way the faculty member relates to, and serves as a role model to, students in and out of class.
 In particular, this should include the way in which a faculty member relates to advisees, graduate and undergraduate research assistants, supervisors, and other students under his or her supervision.

 Boston College administers formal course evaluations each semester, and the results of these regular evaluations are taken into account in the review.
 In addition, evaluations are solicited from a wide range of other individuals who are in a position to evaluate the candidate’s teaching.
 These may include both current and former students from various programs as well as colleagues in jointly taught classes or seminars, or who are otherwise in a position to evaluate the faculty member’s teaching.
-The LSOE Peer Evaluation of Teaching guidelines specify the practices used for summative assessments, which are considered by the Promotion and Tenure Committee (See Peer Observations under Lynch School Faculty Resources and Policies in Blackboard).
+The LSOE Peer Evaluation of Teaching guidelines specify the practices used for summative assessments, which are considered by the Promotion and Tenure Committee (See Peer Observations under Lynch School Faculty Resources and Policies in Canvas).

-Teaching and learning are reciprocal intellectual activities, and faculty members are expected to be actively engaged in scholarly reflection, research, and writing throughout the course of their professional careers.
+Teaching and learning are reciprocal intellectual activities, and tenure-track faculty members are expected to be actively engaged in scholarly reflection, research, and writing throughout the course of their professional careers.
 For the purposes of the tenure and promotion review, a higher premium is placed on original scholarship that makes unique contributions to help advance a field of study.